-Volcanoes national park is a home to half of the mountain gorilla population in the Virunga massif with a total of 10 habituated mountain gorilla families that are open to tourist visitation.
+Volcanoes national park is home to half of the mountain gorilla population in the Virunga massif with a total of 10 habituated mountain gorilla families that are open to tourist visitation.
 On a single day – all year round, tourists heading for a gorilla safari in Rwanda first gather at volcanoes national park headquarters in Kinigi where they are briefed, allocated to the mountain gorilla family they will be tracking and to the guide who will be leading them in this great wildlife expedition.
-Tracking gorillas starts in the morning and ranges from 1 to 8 hours of hiking depending on the movement of the gorillas and the luck of the tourists.
+Tracking gorillas start in the morning and ranges from 1 to 8 hours of hiking depending on the movement of the gorillas and the luck of the tourists.
 Gorilla Adventure Tours organizes amazing and budget gorilla trekking safaris in Rwanda all year.

 - Always keep in the tourist tracking groups especially while in the forest to avoid getting lost.

 - Avoid making a lot of noise as it can distract the mountain gorilla and other wildlife species in the forest.

 - Avoid littering any rubbish in the national park.